A DEEPER DIVE into the Mystery of Christmas

 29 “Therefore since we are God’s offspring, we should not think that the divine being is like gold or silver or stone—an image made by human design and skill.
 30 In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 31 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to everyone by raising him from the dead.”
 (Acts 17:26-31)

-That is why Jesus also said to the Jews around him,
+That is why Jesus raised such a huge controversy when he said to the Jews around him,

 51 “Very truly I tell you, whoever obeys my word will never see death.”